-- 1. in relation to any Notes represented by a Global Note, units of the lowest Specified Denomination in the Specified Currency; - 2. definitive Notes in bearer form issued in exchange (or part exchange) for a Global Note in bearer form: - 3. definitive Notes in registered form (whether or not issued in exchange for a Global Note in registered form); and - 4. any Global Note.
+- 1. in relation to any Notes represented by a Global Note, units of the lowest Specified Denomination in the Specified Currency; - 2. definitive Notes in bearer form issued in exchange (or part exchange) for a Global Note in bearer form; - 3. definitive Notes in registered form (whether or not issued in exchange for a Global Note in registered form); and - 4. any Global Note.

-Unless the Non-U.S. Agency Agreement (as defined below) is specified in the applicable Final Terms as 'applicable', the Notes, the Receipts (as defined below) and the Coupons (as defined below) have the benefit of an Amended and Restated Agency Agreement dated 30 April 2018 (as further amended and/or supplemented and/or restated from time to time, the 'Principal Agency Agreement') made between the Issuer and Citibank N.A. as issuing and principal paying agent and agent bank (the 'Principal Paying Agent', which expression shall include any successor agent) and the other paying agents named therein (together with the Principal Paying Agent, the 'Paying Agents', which expression shall include any additional or successor paying agents), Citibank N.A. as exchange agent (the 'Exchange Agent', which expression shall include any successor registrar) and transfer agent and the other transfer agents named therein (together with the Registrar, the 'Transfer Agents', which expression shall include any additional or successor transfer agents).
+Unless the Non-U.S. Agency Agreement (as defined below) is specified in the applicable Final Terms as 'applicable', the Notes, the Receipts (as defined below) and the Coupons (as defined below) have the benefit of an Amended and Restated Agency Agreement dated 30 April 2020 (as further amended and/or supplemented and/or restated from time to time, the 'Principal Agency Agreement') made between the Issuer and Citibank N.A. as issuing and principal paying agent and agent bank (the 'Principal Paying Agent', which expression shall include any successor agent) and the other paying agents named therein (together with the Principal Paying Agent, the 'Paying Agents', which expression shall include any additional or successor paying agents and Citibank, N.A. as registrar (the 'Exchange Agent', which expression shall include any successor registrar) and transfer agent and the other transfer agents named therein (together with the Registrar', which expression shall include any successor registrar) and transfer agent and the other transfer agents named therein (together with the Registrar', which expression shall include any successor registrar) and transfer agent and the other transfer agents named therein (together with the Registrar', which expression shall include any successor registrar) and transfer agent and the other transfer agents named therein (together with the Registrar, the 'Transfer Agents', which expression shall include any additional or successor transfer agents).

-Any Tranche of Notes and the Receipts (as defined below) and Coupons (as defined below) offered and sold by the Issuer and/or the Dealers in bearer form outside the United States to non-U.S. persons in reliance on Regulation S, and if so specified in the applicable Final Terms, have the benefit of an amended and restated agency agreement dated 30 April 2018 entered into between the Issuer and Banque Internationale à Luxembourg (as further amended and/or supplemented and/or restated from time to time, the 'Non-U.S. Agency Agreement').
+Any Tranche of Notes and the Receipts (as defined below) and Coupons (as defined below) offered and sold by the Issuer and/or the Dealers in bearer form outside the United States to non-U.S. persons in reliance on Regulation S, and if so specified in the applicable Final Terms, have the benefit of an amended and restated agency agreement dated 30 April 2020 entered into between the Issuer and Banque Internationale à Luxembourg (as further amended and/or supplemented and/or restated from time to time, the 'Non-U.S. Agency Agreement').
 If the Non-U.S. Paying Agent is specified in the Final Terms in connection with an issue of a Tranche of Notes in bearer form that is offered and sold by the Issuer and/or Dealers outside the United States to non-U.S. persons in reliance on Regulation S, all references in the Terms and Conditions of the Notes and the Base Prospectus to the Principal Paying Agent shall, so far as the context permits, be construed as references to the Non-U.S. Paying Agent.